 Did you know that MRO storeroom operations are the #1 driver of maintenance costs, lost productivity, and extended equipment downtime?
+This is why your MRO Materials Management Policy is a key pillar to success.
+Ask yourself this:

 - Is your MRO storeroom getting the right part, to the right place, at the right time, for the lowest total cost?